top of page

 Seal the perimeter.
 Foam the voids.
 Prime the plywood.
 Staple the lath tight.
 Measure the floor like you mean it.
 Mix accurately.
 Pour smart.
 Help it in the thin zones.
 And don’t get greedy with the last half bucket if you’re already where you need to be.

-If you’re working through a project and you want another set of eyes on it, I do one-on-one coaching sessions (30, 45, and 60 minutes) at tilecoach.com.
-Sometimes all you need is somebody to help you think through the order of operations before you start dumping product.
+If you’re working on a project and want another set of eyes, I offer one-on-one coaching sessions (30, 45, or 60 minutes) at tilecoach.com.
+Sometimes all you need is somebody to help you think through the order of operations.

 bottom of page